Anwar-Said/Attributed-Graph-Augmentation/README.md

-source code for the paper entitled "On Augmenting Topological Graph Representations for Attributed Graphs" submitted to journal of Information Sciences for review <br>
+source code for the paper entitled "On Augmenting Topological Graph Representations for Attributed Graphs" submitted to applied soft computing journal for review <br>

 Requirements: <br>
 python3 <br>